kragen/dernocua/text/microlisp.md

 nursery, it can count its length and copy it as a packed tuple into the appropriate packed tuple bucket, instead of copying the dotted pairs individually.
 This does require `cdr` to check which representation is in use at any given moment, though.
+And sometimes it’s important for both space and time to preserve some tail sharing (though you can always restructure algorithms to do their sharing via the `car`).

+Such approaches were inconceivable before the invention of generational garbage collection in the mid-01980s.

+(It might even be worthwhile to include the list length in the dotted pairs when you create them; although this fills up the nursery faster, it means the GC doesn’t have to pretraverse the list to count its length before packing it.)

 As a third alternative you might consider explicit *mutability*: